emmabostian/FEM-design-systems-docs/lessons/making-extensible-themes.md

 title: "Making extensible themes"
 section: "Developing styled components"
 order: 45
+description: In this video we'll create a dark theme which will be used in our component library.
 ---

 Currently we're referencing the `defaultTheme` directly inside of our components, but what if we want a dynamic theme which can be changed?